 The series continues with one-hour focused presentations through October 2021.

 May 20th 12 noon – 1pm Topic: Workforce Housing and Zoning

 July 15th 12 noon – 1pm Topic: Compensation, Health Insurance and Family Medical Leave

 October 7th 12 noon – 1pm Topic: Barriers, Solutions and Collaborations

 Purchase the companion book NOW from your LOCAL INDEPENDENT BOOKSELLER

 The population bulge known as the baby boom is reaching social security age and beyond.
 The impacts of the aging of such a large demographic cohort are seen nationwide.
 But New Hampshire and northern New England are suffering a far more severe demographic maelstrom.
 Here the rapidly rising number of seniors have been accompanied by shrinking numbers of younger adults and children—an unbalancing of the region’s human ecology.

-The Communities and Consequences team will be traveling around the Granite State, finding compelling stories of how people in their local communities are making decisions that have consequences, some good, some not.
-We will share stories of how people are working together, including businesses and organizations to find innovative ways to create vibrant and welcoming places for people of all ages and backgrounds, and ensure a thriving future for their communities and the state.
+Communities and Consequences II shares stories of how people are working together to find innovative ways to create vibrant and welcoming places for people of all ages and backgrounds, and ensure a thriving future for their communities and the state.

 Support for Communities & Consequences II provided by: